TutorialsSession Hijacking: Everything You Need To Know

 How Can Users Safeguard Themselves from Cookie Stealing?

-As a user, you must take security precautions that are mentioned below while visiting a website:
+As a user, you must take the security precautions that are mentioned below while visiting a website:

 1. Antivirus Installation

 You should install antivirus software on your computer.
-This software monitors everything you download from the internet or transfer through flash drives.
-When you visit a suspicious website, they inform you of the alarming content present on that site.
+This software monitors all downloads from the internet and transfers through flash drives.
+When you visit a suspicious website, it informs you of the alarming content present on that site.

 2. Avoid Clicking Suspicious Links

-The hackers can send you links through emails or comment sections on the website.
-Do not click on un-trusted links, especially those that woo you with prizes and rewards.
+Hackers can send you links through emails or comment sections on websites.
+Do not click on untrusted links, especially those that promise prizes and rewards.

 3. Do not Store Sensitive Information

-It is a convenient way to save your browser passwords and auto-log into the websites.
+It is a convenient way to save your browser passwords and automatically log in to websites.
 Likewise, you can save your credit card/banking details on shopping websites for faster checkouts.

-It will surely save you time but can also put you in danger.
+It will surely save you time, but it can also put you in danger.
 There is a huge risk of your data being stolen.
-So, it is strongly recommended that you should not save your sensitive information on your browser.
+So, it is strongly recommended that you not save your sensitive information in your browser.

 4. Clear Cookies